IEMDomain04/ExodiaUI/README.md

 I am actively working to improve the user experience.
 Upcoming features include:

-- [ ] **Search and Sorting Functionality**
-    - Search cards by name, type, and attribute
-    - Sort cards by ATK, DEF, Level, or card name.
 - [ ] **Create your Deck**
     - Make your own deck and save it to your computer.